denisde4ev/duckdns-openrc/README.md

 ### Configuration

-the **default.cfg** file shows perfectly what options you must enter, you can create new files if you have multiple domains with the same setup.
+the **default.conf** file shows perfectly what options you must enter, you can create new files if you have multiple domains with the same setup.

 	duckdns_hostname=
 	duckdns_token=